 Since January 1, 2018, Belgium has required companies participating in public tenders with a value of more than 135,000 Euros to invoice electronically.
 Starting in 2020, the federal government will accept electronic invoices only.

 In the Netherlands, electronic invoicing has been mandatory only for suppliers with contracts that have been signed since January 1, 2017.

 The Electronic Directive 2014/55/EU will become effective on April 18, 2019

-Directive 2014/55/EU will officially become effective on April 18, 2019, with the aim of improving efficiency in the public procurement processes in the European Union.
+Directive 2014/55/EU will come into effect on April 18, 2019, with the goal of improving efficiency in public procurement processes in the European Union.
 Starting on April 18, 2019, all European public administrations must accept invoices in electronic format from their suppliers.
 Thanks to the definition of open standards, companies can negotiate electronically with any buyer in the European public sector and carry out procurement processes.
-In this way, the possibilities of contracting and therefore for business will be greater.